Keith Nugent: Research and career

 Nugent was appointed Professor at the University of Melbourne when he was 34, was elected to the Australian Academy of Science at 41 and was twice honoured as an Australian Research Council (ARC) Federation Fellow (2001 and 2006).

 In 1989, Nugent collaborated with physicist Stephen W. Wilkins to develop a form of X-ray optics known as lobster-eye optics.
 Initially unknown to Wilkins and Nugent, the lobster-eye X-ray optics principle was first proposed for X-rays in the 1970s by Roger Angel.
 Nugent and Wilkins' key contribution was to open up an approach to manufacturing these devices using microchannel plate technology.
 The lobster-eye approach opened the way for X-ray telescopes with a 360 degree view of the sky.
 "The reason it's got such a high profile is that other X-ray telescopes see a tiny, tiny part of the sky.
 Although normal telescopes see a small part of the sky, X-ray telescopes see an even smaller part.
 The beauty (of the new telescope) is that it actually expands that field of view hundreds of times," Nugent said.

 A lobster-eye X-ray satellite was successfully launched on 25 July 2020 from the Taiyuan Satellite Launch Center.
 The lobster-eye X-ray satellite will be the world's first in-orbit space exploration satellite equipped with such imaging technology.

 Nugent became interested in how to measure optical phase without using interferometry.
-This has led to new approaches to X-ray radiography, electron and optical microscopy.
+This has led to new approaches to radiography, electron and optical microscopy.
 He was the founding researcher of microscopy company IATIA, created to commercialise the work of himself and his two former PhD students, David Paganin and Anton Barty, in quantitative phase imaging (QPI).
 IATIA’s QPI technology was able to extract phase and wavefront information from light and other wave-like radiations using conventional imaging technology, such as standard digital cameras, without the need for special optical components.
 From 2005, Nugent was a Member of the Board of Directors and Chair of IATIA’s Audit Committee.
-The company traded for 10 years but fell foul of the global financial crisis in 2010.
+The company traded for 10 years but failed in 2010 due to the 2008 financial crisis.
 IATIA was awarded the 2006 Australian Technology Showcase Patrons Award.